JChamberlain85/calendar_database/README.md

 ### Step 1: Install Python Libraries
 Open your terminal (Command Prompt or PowerShell) in the project folder and run the following command to install the required dependencies:

-pip install flask pymysql requests icalendar
+``pip install flask pymysql requests icalendar``

 ### Step 2: Configure the Database
+Donwload the Main.py and Template folder into a shared folder.
 The application needs to know your specific MySQL password to create the database.

 1. Open **main.py** in a text editor (Notepad, VS Code, etc.).
 2. Locate the `DB_CONFIG` section near the top of the file.
-3. Update the **password** field to match your MySQL root password.
+3. Update the fields to match your MySQL Database.

 # Change config file to match your database
 ``DB_CONFIG = {